jarun/lsstack64/README.md

 23 Apr 2015: log.h and log.c demonstrate a tiny, easy to use and extensible logging frameowork with severity level and useful information for easy debugging.

 15 Apr 2015: After some research, it turns out that x86_64 does NOT save the previous frame's frame pointer in RBP register (other than those compiled without -fomit-frame-pointer in GCC).
 The default optimization level in GCC is O2, which includes -fomit-frame-pointer.
-So the next strategy would be to use libunwind (http://www.nongnu.org/libunwind/).
+So the next strategy would be to use [libunwind] (http://www.nongnu.org/libunwind/).
-**********

 # Important links
+#### General
 http://www.nongnu.org/libunwind/index.html
 http://www.nongnu.org/libunwind/man/libunwind(3).html#section_3
 http://www.nongnu.org/libunwind/man/libunwind-ptrace%283%29.html